lutia-io/aker/README.md

 - Clone this repository using git clone:
   - `git clone git@github.com:lutia-io/aker.git`
   - `cd aker`
-- Create a new `.env` file and paste the bare minimum key/values needed.
+- Create a new `skaffold.env` file and paste the bare minimum key/values needed.
 You can view all the available environment variables [here](docs/environment.md).

     ```
-    #!/bin/bash
     AKER_DEBUG=true
     ```